-Retention schedules are criteria set by the NHS that govern how long each variety of document needs to be kept accessible.
+Document retention schedules are criteria set by the NHS that govern how long each variety of documents needs to be kept accessible.
 You can view the complete list of NHS retention criteria (2016 revision) here.

 Certain records need retention for far longer than others.
 A high-priority document schedule (i.e. GP, dental, mental health) can last for more than a patient’s entire lifetime.

 All paper documents still under schedule should be kept in a clean, secure, stable container or archive to ensure longevity and long-term survivability.